 Abstract.
 The separation of concerns is a fundamental principle in software engineering.
 Crosscutting concerns are concerns that do not align with hierarchical and block decomposition supported by mainstream programming languages.
 In the past, crosscutting concerns have been studied mainly in the context of object orientation.
-Feature orientation is a novel programming paradigm that supports the (de)composition of crosscutting concerns in a system with a hierarchical block structure.
-In two case studies we explore the problem of crosscutting concerns in functional programming and propose two solutions based on feature orientation.
+Feature orientation is a novel programming paradigm that supports the implementation of crosscutting concerns in a system with a hierarchical block structure.
+We explore the problem of crosscutting concerns in functional programming and propose two solutions based on feature orientation.
+Two case studies support our claims.